-It was over ten years later that my older sister Sarah and I found out what had happened to Alison when she was in the care of the NHS in Cumbria.
+It was over ten years later my older sister Sarah and I found out what had happened to Alison when she was in the care of the NHS in Cumbria.
 Our Mum had known but had kept quiet, she is from a different generation and was ashamed.
 She is not proud of this but we don’t blame her for not speaking out.
 We know the real shame lies with the person who took advantage of Alison and with the people who sat back and let it happen.

-In February 2002, Cumbria Police told us the CPS had dismissed our case saying there was not enough evidence, even though they had a copy of a termination certificate and medical records which showed the offence had occurred and then been covered up.
-We were angry and confused and wrote to them to ask why the case had been dropped, but they just kept trotting out the same line … what we didn’t know at the time was that Cumbria Police had “lost” the evidence we had given them and the Executives at the NHS had not shared the information they had with Cumbria Police.
-What has only recently become clear is that the two institutions were very closely linked and they did not want the case to move forward.
+In February 2002 the CPS dismissed the case saying there was not enough evidence, despite the termination certificate and records showing the offence had occurred and been covered up.
+We were angry and confused and wrote to ask why the case had been dropped, but they just kept trotting out the same line … what we didn’t know at the time was that Cumbria Police “lost” the evidence we gave them and Executives at the NHS had not shared information they had with Cumbria Police.
+What has only recently become clear is that neither of the two institutions, Cumbria Police or the NHS, wanted the case to move forward.